gmui-gandg/oms-sor-poc/README.md

 Flyway migrations are located in `services/oms-ingest/src/main/resources/db/migration/`.

 Migrations run automatically on application startup.
+For fresh databases this project provides a consolidated `V1__initial_schema.sql` that uses `uuid` columns for primary and aggregate IDs.

 ### Kafka Topics